Michal Sela Forum

-The Michal Sela Forum (in Hebrew: פורום מיכל סלה) (MSF) is an Israel-based nonprofit organization founded in 2020 by Lili Ben Ami that seeks to develop technology to aid in the prevention of domestic violence.
+The Michal Sela Forum (פורום מיכל סלה) (MSF) is an Israel-based nonprofit organization founded in 2020 by Lili Ben Ami that seeks to develop technology to aid in the prevention of domestic violence.
 MSF has participated in a variety of initiatives to support survivors of domestic violence and abuse, including the development of technology and the provision of security services, as well as public awareness campaigns.

 The organization is named for Ben Ami's sister, Michal Sela, who was murdered in 2019 by her husband.

 Background

 In 2020, Lili Ben Ami founded the nonprofit Michal Sela Forum to develop technology to help prevent domestic violence.
 The organization is named for her sister, Michal Sela, an Israeli social worker and mother who was murdered by her husband in October 2019.

 The first slogan adopted by MSF is "May her memory be a revolution."
 Ben Ami is the CEO of MSF and had previously completed a coding certificate at Ort Jerusalem and worked there as an instructor.